X

 Define Your Waist: The Best Bridesmaid Dress Silhouettes for Straight Figures

-Every bridesmaid knows the challenge: finding one dress style that flatters everyone in the bridal party.
+Finding one dress style that flatters everyone in the bridal party is a challenge.
 If you have a rectangle body shape—characterized by balanced proportions and straight lines from shoulders to hips—you might worry about creating curves and definition in a sea of chiffon and satin.

 Understanding Your Rectangle Body Shape